zehaog2/Market_Analyis/README.md

 Rscript stock_corr_integrated.R --batch config.json 3 --advanced
 ```
 ## Risk Analysis
 All files in R are dependent on each other.
-Check the function file for methodology, and my_strategy_analysis.pdf for a simple user guide.
+Check the function file for methadology, and my_strategy_analysis.pdf for a simple user guide.

 ## Fear & Greed Tracker
 Track sector price momentum with buy/sell signals, work well with looking at sector ETF's momentum indicators side by side.